gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 ### Localize the navigation item labels

 Then, localize the navigation items labels using the [I18nextNavigationItemLabel](../reference/i18next/I18nextNavigationItemLabel.md) component.
-Since for this example, the resources are in the `navigationItems` namespace, there's no need to specify a `namespace` property on the components as it will be inferred:
+Since this example resources are in the `navigationItems` namespace, there's no need to specify a `namespace` property on the components as it will be inferred:

 ```tsx !#37 remote-module/src/register.tsx
 import type { ModuleRegisterFunction, FireflyRuntime } from "@squide/firefly";